shahwaiz14/event-tracker/README.md

 print(response.text)
 ```

+You should get an empty list response, since no events have been created yet.

-2. Users should be able to create events.
-If you try to create a duplicate event, you will get an error.
+**2. Users should be able to create events.
+If you try to create a duplicate event, you will get an error.**

 Terminal:
 ```sh